 - 1. Listen to the reference pitch. - a.
-Best pitch for tuning the trumpet is concert B flat. - b.
+Best pitches for tuning the tuba are the fundamental pitches of the instrument (concert B flat, F, C, or E flat). - b.
 Tuning to one note does not ensure good intonation throughout the full range of the instrument. - 2.
 Play the same pitch on your instrument at equivalent volume to reference pitch. - 3.
-Listen for pulses against reference pitch.
-Pulses indicate performed pitch is sharp or flat to reference pitch. - 4.
+Listen for pulsations against reference pitch.
+Pulsations indicate performed pitch is sharp or flat to reference pitch. - 4.
 Adjust instrument to match reference pitch. - a.
 If the performed pitch is sharp, lengthen the instrument by pulling out the main tuning slide to lower the performed pitch. - b.
 If the performed pitch is flat, shorten the instrument by pushing in the main tuning slide to raise the performed pitch. - c.
 The pulsations will be faster the further you are from the reference pitch.
 The pulsations will stop when you have matched the performed pitch to the reference pitch. - 5.
 Complete steps one through four within thirty seconds.

-Setup: Ensure that all materials required in the conditions statement are available to the soldier.
+Setup: Ensure that all materials required in the Conditions statement are available to the soldier.
 Evaluate this task during individual or collective training.
 The evaluator will need a room free from outside noise, a stopwatch, a reference pitch and a tuner to measure the soldier's pitch accuracy.
-The evaluator will inform the soldier of the reference that will be sounded (i.e. "B" flat) and will then sound the reference pitch at five-second intervals, allowing the pitch to sound for five seconds.
+The evaluator will inform the soldier of the reference that will be sounded (e.g. "B" flat) and will then sound the reference pitch at five-second intervals, allowing the pitch to sound for five seconds.
 The soldier will listen to the pitch, play it, and make necessary adjustments to match the reference pitch.
 Allow the soldier to up to 30 seconds to complete this task.
 At the end of 30 seconds, ask the soldier to play the pitch.
 Check the tuner to verify the soldier is within (±)5 cents of the reference pitch.